PubCaseFinder/pubcasefinder_virtuoso_updater/README.md

 ```

 ### 2. Building Containers
 Build the required Docker images for each environment.
-Note that the MySQL build requires local user IDs for volume permission consistency.

 ```bash
 docker compose build virtuoso